patware/AuxLed/proto/proto.md

 Research: Windy roads.
 In curves, should the inclination of the bike affect the lighting to reduce the inner-circle blind spot ?

-## Build
+### Build

 Each pod will controlled individually, for features like turning, lane changing, etc.

 Each pod will have their own set of LEDs, specs and power requirements.
-Bikes typically run with 12VTo minimize the risk of interferences between the main unit and the pod, and for ease of programming, each pod will be connected to the main unit via a 3 wire cable: a 12V power, Gnd, Data.
+Bikes typically run with 12VTo minimize the risk of interferences between the main unit and the pod, and for ease of programming, each pod could be connected to the main unit via a 3 wire cable: a 12V power, Gnd, Data, or go for Bluetooth?

 ### Pod Housing